SwiftcordApp/Swiftcord/README.md

 </details>
 <details>
   <summary><b>Swiftcord just crashed!</b></summary>
-  Although I'm aiming for 0 crashes (which is made easy by Swift), sometimes the unexpected happens xD.
+  Although I'm aiming for 0 crashes (which is made easier by Swift), sometimes the unexpected happens xD.
 If you experience a crash, please open an issue with appropriate information like the line the error occurs on, relevant logs, and what you were doing that might have caused